TBReAI/TBReAI21-Perception/README.md

 # TBReAI21 Perception
 ### Computationally Efficient Perception for Autonomous Racing

 Building the perception pipeline for Team Bath Racing Electric's 2021 autonomous racing car.
-The code for the 2020 implementation of the perception pipeline can be found [here](YOLOv3-Tiny-Implementation/code).
+The code for the 2019/2020 implementation of the perception pipeline, which was based on the YOLO v3-Tiny algorithm and built using C++, can be found [here](YOLOv3-Tiny-Implementation/code).

 The video below displays how the 2020 implementation of the perception pipeline detects and classifies cones for the purpose of autonomous racing.

 ![alt text](https://github.com/TBReAI/TBReAI21-Perception/blob/main/YOLOv3-Tiny-Implementation/images-and-video/old-detection.gif "Detection GIF")

 The current goal is to improve upon the work of the past year by building a more computationally-efficient perception model that is capable of achieving higher detection accuracy with lower latency.
 Our hope is to deploy the system on our vehicle for the **2021 FS-AI competition**.
-We will be building the new object detection system in Python to be more aligned with the other systems in our autonomous pipeline.
+We will be building this new model using Python to be more aligned with the other systems in our autonomous pipeline.

 ##### UPDATE
 > Currently working on gaining access to the FSOCO dataset.